 San Sebastián is well known for its Pintxos (pronounced “pinchos”) which are Basque-style tapas.
-These little appetizing hors d’oeuvres are introduced in a heap of hues, structures and flavor mixes, laid out on titan platters and spread along every counter around at local bars and restaurants.
+These little appetizing hors-d’oeuvres are introduced in a heap of hues, structures and flavor mixes, laid out on titan platters and spread along every counter around at local bars and restaurants.
 That’s just a fancy way of saying this shit’s f*king good.

 Tons of people fill the avenues daily for a conventional “Pintxos slither,” moving from bar to bar: tasting, drinking, and mingling.
 In San Sebastián, Pintxos are more than just tasty snacks; they are imbued with the city’s culinary history and tradition and is considered of a lifestyle.

-These little Hors d’oeuvre ranging from the first cut of bread heaped with toppings, to modest smaller than usual tapas type food were initially a cut of baguette bread heaped high with tasty toppings of any sort.
+These little Hors d’oeuvre, ranging from the first cut of bread heaped with toppings, to modest smaller than usual tapas type food were initially a cut of baguette bread heaped high with tasty toppings of any sort.
 It’s usually served to accompany a glass of wine when you order it at the bar.
 To hold its set up, a mixed drink stick or “Pintxo” was utilized.
-That customary style has advanced until turning into today’s smaller than normal cooking, flavors that are explained and gathered into little, mouth-watering experience.
+That usual style has advanced until turning into today’s smaller than normal cooking, flavors that are explained and gathered into little, mouth-watering experience.

-Going for Pintxos in San Sebastián’s celebrated around the world Old Town as a way of life, yet knowing where to find the best ones is a craftsmanship.
+Going for Pintxos in San Sebastián’s celebrated around the world Old Town as a way of life, yet knowing where to find the best ones is craftsmanship.
 While it’s difficult to have terrible food anywhere here, knowing precisely where to go is helpful and yields the tastiest Pintxos.
 You can even enlist knowledgeable Basque guides for their insider knowledge to help you along the way.
 But for the adventurous types, a day in San Sebastian is probably enough to get a true taste of the Pintxos lifestyle that’s the city’s claim to fame.

-It’s not just about the food, great drinks are here too!
+It’s not just about the food; great drinks are here too!
 You’ll be pairing each Pintxo with tasty ale, cider, local whites, and reds.
 You can walk up and down old cobblestones to the culinary heart of the city for a night of eating things from fresh prawns to line-caught baby squid to perfectly charred steak.
 There will be hundreds of choices in front of you, point to a single silver anchovy on toast, and the bartender will hand you the plate.